 Africa is full of dangerous animals, but none more so than the Hippo.
-Paul Templer takes us through his survival story of nearly being eaten by a hippo.
+Paul takes us through his survival story of nearly being eaten by a hippo.

 After spending most his twenties on the waters of the Zambezi river in Zimbabwe, he got to know some animals even more so than his own friends!
 However one afternoon this familiarity didn’t count for much, as he tried to escort of a group of tourists back to their base.

-A Tranquil Evening
+It Was A Tranquil Evening

 Dusk is an extremely tranquil time of the day on the Zambezi, as the sunsets over the plains play out to the relaxing sounds of the river’s flow.
 Paul along with three colleagues (Ben, Evans and Mack) were in charge of escorting a tour group who were coming to the end of their day’s activities.

-Paul who sees pods of hippos frequently along the river, says ”making your way through a pod of hippos is like a chess game, as you need to think strategically in plotting your route through them”
+”Making your way through a pod of hippos is like a chess game, as you need to think strategically in plotting your route through them”

 Everything was going just how Paul wanted, he successfully navigated his way through the majority of them.
 Just as he made his final move, he heard a sound that all seasoned veterans to the Zambezi dread; a loud bang.
 He turned around to see his colleague Evan being catapulted into the air.
 Seeing his friend submerged in the water, Paul had no choice but to go and save him.